Algebraic structures in the family of non-Lebesgue measurable sets: Preliminary facts

-\begin{lemma}[\cite{Ox}, \cite{Ts}] Let $A$ be a subset of $\mathbb{R}$.
-Then $A$ is a Bernstein set if and only if $F\cap A\neq \emptyset$ and $F\setminus A\neq \emptyset$ for every uncountable closed subset of $\mathbb{R}$. \end{lemma} \begin{theorem}[\cite{Ox}] Any Bernstein set $B$ on $\mathbb{R}$ is not measurable in the Lebesgue sense and does not have the Baire property.
+\begin{theorem}[\cite{Ox}] Any Bernstein set $B$ on $\mathbb{R}$ is not measurable in the Lebesgue sense and does not have the Baire property.
 Indeed, every Lebesgue measurable subset of either $B$ or $\mathbb{R}\setminus B$ has the Lebesgue measure zero, and every subset of either $B$ or $\mathbb{R}\setminus B$ with the Baire property is of the first category. \end{theorem}

-\begin{corollary}[\cite{Ga}] If $A$ is a Lebesgue measurable set with positive measure then the set $A\cap B$ and $A\setminus B$ are not measurable in the Lebesgue sense.
-If $A$ is set with the Baire property which is not of the first category then the sets $A\cap B$ and $A\setminus B$ do not have the Baire property. \end{corollary}
+\begin{corollary}[\cite{Ox},\cite{Ga}] Any set with positive Lebesgue measure has a non-Lebesgue measurable subset.
+Any set of second category has a subset that does not have the Baire property. \end{corollary}

-We point out that there exist Bernstein subsets of $\mathbb{R}$ which have some additional algebraic structures for subgroups of the additive group $(\mathbb{R},+)$ as it is indicated in the following statements.
+We point out that there exist Bernstein subsets of $\mathbb{R}$, which have some additional algebraic structures for subgroups of the additive group $(\mathbb{R},+)$, as it is indicated in the following statements.

-\begin{lemma}[\cite{Kh1}] There exists a subgroup $B$ of $(\mathbb{R},+)$ such that the factor group $\mathbb{R}/B$ is isomorphic to the group $(\mathbb{R},+)$ and $B$ is a Bernstein set in $\mathbb{R}$. \end{lemma}
+\begin{lemma}[\cite{Kh1}, \cite{MC}] There exists a subgroup $B$ of $(\mathbb{R},+)$, such that the factor group $\mathbb{R}/B$ is isomorphic to the group $(\mathbb{R},+)$, and $B$ is a Bernstein set in $\mathbb{R}$. \end{lemma}